In Sanskrit: samantabhadracarya pranidhana

 Skillful means, wisdom, samadhi and liberating stabilizations—

-Gathering limitless pristine wisdom and positive potential.
+Gathering limitless pristine wisdom and merit.

 On one atom I shall see